freeCodeCamp/freeCodeCamp/docs/devops.md

    ```

    Start placeholder instances for the web client, these will be updated with
-   artifacts from the Azure pipline.
+   artifacts from the Azure pipeline.

    > Todo: This setup needs to move to S3 or Azure Blob storage